CARROT: A Learned Cost-Constrained Retrieval Optimization System for RAG: Introduction

-\paragraph{Challenge 2: Non-monotonicity of utility} Current solutions operate on the assumption that including more chunks will always yield better final results.
-Specifically, in the AKNN-based approach, exactly $k$ chunks are selected deterministically each time.
-In the clustering-based approach, a distance threshold between clusters and the query is set, and all clusters within this threshold are returned.
+\textit{Challenge 2: Non-monotonicity of utility. } Current solutions are typically based on the assumption that including more chunks will yield better final results.
+Specifically, in the AKNN-based approach, exactly $k$ chunks are selected each time.
+In the clustering approach, a distance threshold between clusters and the query is fixed, and all clusters within this threshold are returned.
 Both of them return as many chunks as possible.
 However, in practice, the utility of chunks is not monotonic.
 More specifically, excessive chunks can dilute key information by adding marginally relevant content, creating noise that reduces clarity.
-Additionally, conflicting or nuanced differences across chunks may confuse the model, lowering response quality.
-For example, as illustrated in Figure \ref{fig:example}, when $\chi_3$ and $\chi_4$ are selected, adding the chunk $\chi_1$ decreases utility, highlighting that utility scores are often non-monotonic in practice.
+Additionally, conflicting or nuanced differences across chunks may confuse the model, leading to hallucinations.
+For example, as illustrated in Figure \ref{fig:example}, when $\chi_3$ and $\chi_4$ are selected, adding chunk $\chi_1$ decreases utility, highlighting that utility scores are often non-monotonic.

-\paragraph{Challenge 3: Diversity of queries:} User queries come in different types, each requiring its own ranking strategy due to their unique characteristics~\cite{zhao2024retrievalaugmentedgenerationrag}.
-In current RAG systems, the utility scores of chunks often are determined by the assigned reranker model.
-So far, various reranker models exist, but we observe that their performance varies significantly across different query types, and no single fixed reranker model consistently outperforms the others across all query variations (see our experiments in Section~\ref{sec:reranekr_abl} for more details).
-Current methods \cite{lyu2024crud,zhao2024retrieval} typically rely on static reranker models for ranking chunks, lacking the flexibility to adapt to varying query contexts.
+\textit{Challenge 3: Diversity of queries.} Users' queries have different types, requiring different ranking strategies due to their unique characteristics~\cite{DBLP:journals/pvldb/diver, DBLP:conf/acl/Mrag}.
+Current RAG systems predominantly rely on a single reranker model~\cite{RL_reranker,DBLP:conf/acl/lightrerank} to determine chunks' utility scores.
+Although various reranker models have been developed, their performance varies significantly by query types, with no single model consistently outperforming others across all variations (as shown in our preliminary experiments in Fig.~\ref{fig:Distribution}).
+Current RAG systems~\cite{richrag, naiverag} lack the flexibility to adapt to varying query intentions.

-\textbf{Problem Statement}: Is there a RAG system that fully considers correlations between chunks and the non-monotonicity of utility while being adaptable to all types of queries?
+\textbf{Problem Statement.~} \textit{Is there a RAG framework that achieves both high efficacy and efficiency while maintaining acceptable computational costs?}